 A fracture beginning from the root going up is the hardest to discover.
 Extraction may be necessary unless endodontic surgery can save part of the tooth.

-IT MAY SEEM HARMLESS, crunching on the leftover ice cubes at the bottom of your…
+IF YOU'RE SOMEONE who regularly reaches for the ice cubes at the bottom of your…